Flesh and Fantasy: Second segment

+Third segment

-High-wire artist the Great Paul Gaspar is haunted by dreams of falling, and in each dream of doom encounters a woman, Joan Stanley, he has never met.
-These dreams affect his performance as he backs down from the most dangerous stunt, jumping from one wire to another.
-Eventually he meets his dream girl, who has serious troubles of her own.
-Paul later decides that he will not let his bad dreams affect him and that his life is his own.
-He performs the stunt successfully, not knowing that the woman that he has now fallen in love with is about to be arrested.
+High-wire artist Paul Gaspar is haunted by dreams of falling, and in each dream of doom, he encounters a woman named Joan Stanley, whom he has never met.
+The dreams affect his performance as he is frightened to complete the most dangerous stunt, jumping from one wire to another without a net.
+He eventually meets his dream girl, but she has serious troubles of her own.
+Paul later resolves that he will not allow his bad dreams to affect him and that his life is his own.
+He performs the stunt successfully, not knowing that the woman with whom he has fallen in love with is soon to be arrested.